VictoriaMetrics/VictoriaMetrics/docs/CONTRIBUTING.md

 Adhering `KISS` principle simplifies the resulting code and architecture, so it can be reviewed, understood and debugged by wider audience.

-Before sending a pull request to [VictoriaMetrics repository](https://github.com/VictoriaMetrics/VictoriaMetrics/) please check the following:
+Before sending a pull request to [VictoriaMetrics repository](https://github.com/VictoriaMetrics/VictoriaMetrics/) please make sure it **conforms all** the following checks:

-- [ ] The pull request contains clear description of the change, with links to the related GitHub issues and [docs](https://docs.victoriametrics.com/), if needed.
+- The pull request contains clear description of the change, with links to the related GitHub issues and [docs](https://docs.victoriametrics.com/), if needed.
-- [ ] Commit messages contain concise yet clear descriptions.
+- Commit messages contain concise yet clear descriptions.
 Include links to related GitHub issues in commit messages, if such issues exist.
-- [ ] All the commits are signed and include `Signed-off-by` line.
+- All the commits are signed and include `Signed-off-by` line.
 Use `git commit -s` to include `Signed-off-by` your commits.
   See this [doc](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) about how to sign your commits.
-- [ ] Tests are passing locally.
+- Tests are passing locally.
 Use `make test` to run all tests locally.
-- [ ] Linting is passing locally.
+- Linting is passing locally.
 Use `make check-all` to run all linters locally.
-- [ ] If the change fixes some bug, it would be great to cover it by [tests](https://pkg.go.dev/testing) (if it isn't covered yet by existsing tests).
+- If the change fixes some bug, it would be great to cover it by [tests](https://pkg.go.dev/testing) (if it isn't covered yet by existsing tests).
-- [ ] If the change improves pefromance or reduces resource usage, then it would be great to add [benchmarks](https://pkg.go.dev/testing#hdr-Benchmarks) and mention benchmark results before and after the change in the description to the pull request.
+- If the change improves pefromance or reduces resource usage, then it would be great to add [benchmarks](https://pkg.go.dev/testing#hdr-Benchmarks) and mention benchmark results before and after the change in the description to the pull request.
+- If the change implements some specifics or uses some APIs, then please provide permanent links to these specs and APIs directly in the relevant source code, in order to simplify further maintenance of the code.

 Further checks are optional for External Contributions:

-- [ ] The change is described in **clear user-readable** form at [docs/CHANGELOG.md](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/docs/CHANGELOG.md),
-  since it is read by **VictoriaMetrics users** who may not know implementation details of VictoriaMetrics products.
+- The change is described in **clear user-readable** form at [docs/CHANGELOG.md](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/docs/CHANGELOG.md), since it is read by **VictoriaMetrics users** who may not know implementation details of VictoriaMetrics products.
 The change description must **clearly** answer the following questions:
   - What does this change do?
   - Why this change is needed?